ayush9398/topy/README.md

 # topy
-Compile your other language program from python and get the output as a python string ti further use or manipulate the result.
+Compile your other language program from python and get the output as a python string to further use or manipulate the result.